twpayne/chezmoi/assets/chezmoi.io/docs/reference/commands/init.md

 # `init` [*repo*]

-Setup the source directory, generate the config file, and optionally update the destination directory to match the target state. *repo* is expanded to a full git repo URL, using HTTPS by default, or SSH if the `--ssh` option is specified, according to the following patterns:
+Setup the source directory, generate the config file, and optionally update the destination directory to match the target state.

+By default, if *repo* is given, chezmoi will guess the full git repo URL, using HTTPS by default, or SSH if the `--ssh` option is specified, according to the following patterns:

 | Pattern            | HTTPS Repo                             | SSH repo                           |
 | ------------------ | -------------------------------------- | ---------------------------------- |